scriptnull/docsv2/sources/ci/advancedOptions/byon.md

 * You can choose to initialize the build host through Shippable or run the initialization scripts yourself.
 Initialization through Shippable requires you to grant SSH access, so if you do not want to grant that for any reason, select the radio button for `I want to run the scripts myself`
 * To initialize the node through Shippable,
     * Enter the SSH port for your build host.
 This is usually port 22, but is configurable.
+	* Choose one of the supported OS and Docker versions from the drop down labelled `Node Type`.
+Selecting this will run the appropriate script for initializing the node.
     * Choose whether you want to enable swap space on your machine.
 This is recommended.
     * Copy the command shown and run it on your build host.
 This will create a shippable user on your host and allow us to run initialization scripts on